puls/objc-mocktail/README.md

 	- Performance is `O(N)` for serving N mock responses!
 	- Loads entire—potentially very large—files in to memory!
 - Poorly tested
+- Might crash on malformed input
 - Kind of a hack

+You shouldn't ship Mocktail with your code.
+It's a development tool.

 ## Usage

-No, really, it's cool.
+No, really, it's cool, you can still use it!
 You can read the entire source code in about five minutes to see what's going on.
 The entire API is a single method:

     + (void)startWithContentsOfDirectoryAtURL:(NSURL *)url;